 You need to check out some reliable sources: Rust-oleum, TotalBoat, Pettit, Duralux, US Marine Products, Sea Hawk, and Interlux.
-They make the best bottom paint on the market.
+They make the most affordable bottom paint on the market.

 What is the best bottom paint for fiberglass boats?

-The best bottom paint for fiberglass boats is the YBB379/1 Fiberglass Bottomkote from Interlux.
+The most favorite bottom paint for fiberglass boats is the YBB379/1 Fiberglass Bottomkote from Interlux.
 It’s an ablative paint that comes with layers of Biocide.
 The fresh layer is revealed by water movement.

 YBB379 creates a hard finish, which is necessary for retaining the paint while a layer of Biocide is washed away.
 It has a unique slow polishing mechanism that makes the surface smoother with continuous use.
 However, you need to strip some layers later on.

 When it comes to anti-fouling ability, it lasts for a season.
 This product can adapt to different kinds of water, too.